softark/yii2-mb-captcha/README.md

     Whether to render the multibyte character captcha image with a fixed angle.
 Defaults to false.
     You may want to set this to true if you have trouble rendering your font.

-7. checkSJISConversion @var boolean

-    Whether to check if conversion to shift_JIS is needed.
-Defaults to false.

 How to Customize
 ----------------